 Apple + Cherry = Perfection

 Apple crumble, apple crisp, apple whatever!
 I love them all.
-I’ve looked high and low for the perfect crumble topping and I’ve finally come up with the perfect combination of crispy, chunky, buttery and crumbly.
-Adding in some fresh cherries make this Apple and Cherry Crumble recipe a new family favorite.
+I’ve looked high and low for the perfect crumble topping and I’ve finally come up with the perfect combination of crispy, chunky, buttery, and crumbly.
+Adding in some fresh cherries makes this Apple and Cherry Crumble recipe a new family favorite.